Standards of Care for Gender Identity Disorders

 For hormonal treatment it would need to be a endocrinologist experienced with gender reassignment.

-For the psychiatric approval it would need to be a psychiatrist experienced with gender disorders and another highly qualified mental health profession, not necessarily a psychiatrist, to confirm the psychiatrist's diagnosis.
+For the psychiatric approval it would need to be: 1) a psychiatrist experienced with gender disorders and 2) another highly qualified mental health profession, not necessarily a psychiatrist, to confirm the psychiatrist's diagnosis.

-When the mental health professionals have documented the pre-operative transition from female to male or male to female and approve the next step of surgery, the patient can send to the surgeon of choice a digital copy of the actual signed letter (a Microsoft Office Word file copy of the letter is NOT sufficient) on the mental heath professional's official stationary.
+When the mental health professionals have documented the pre-operative transition from female to male or male to female and approve the next step of surgery, the patient can send to Dr Djinovic digital true copies of the actual signed letters on the mental heath professional's official stationary.

 Dr Djinovic wants prepared and suitable patients to hand-deliver to him their signed, original letters on official stationary when they meet him in Belgrade for surgery.